Deep Prediction of Investor Interest: a Supervised Clustering Approach: Experiments

 \section{Experiments}

 Before testing the ExNet architecture on real data, we first check its ability to recover a known strategy set, to attribute correctly traders to strategies, and finally to classify the interest of traders on synthetic data.
-We then show how our methodology compares with other algorithms on two different datasets: a dataset open-sourced as part of the experiments presented in \citet{gutierrez2019mapping}, and a BNP Paribas CIB dataset.
-Source code for the experiments on synthetic data and the open-source dataset is provided, and can be found at \href{url}{https://github.com/BptBrr/deep\_prediction}.
+We then show how our methodology compares with other algorithms on two different datasets: a dataset open-sourced\footnote{Data is available at \href{url}{https://zenodo.org/record/2573031}} as part of the experiments presented in \citet{gutierrez2019mapping}, and a BNP Paribas CIB dataset.
+Source code for the experiments on synthetic data and the open-source dataset is provided and can be found at \href{url}{https://github.com/BptBrr/deep\_prediction}.